bakhtawar7/Virtual-Learning-Platform/README.md

-# Virtual-Learning-Platform
+# Project Title

+## Project Description
 This project is a Software Requirement Specification (SRS) document that defines the requirements, design, and functionality of a proposed system.
-It includes structured system analysis along with a demo video to explain the working concept.
+It also includes a demo video to demonstrate the system concept.

+## Purpose
+The purpose of this project is to properly analyze and document the system before implementation, ensuring clear understanding of requirements and design.

+## Contents
+- SRS Document (Software Requirement Specification)
+- Demo Video of the System

+## Demo
+Watch the demo video here:
+(Replace this with your video link)

+## Tools Used
+- Microsoft Word (Documentation)
+- Any modeling/tools used (if applicable)

+## Author
+Bakhtawar Fatima